BEST OF ONLINE BLACKJACK AT HOME OR ON THE GO!

-Blackjack is a fairly simple game to learn.
+Blackjack is a fairly simple game to pick up and play.
 First, place your bets for the hand.
-Then, the dealer will deal two cards to each player and two to the dealer themselves.
-One card is placed face up and the other face down for the dealer, whilst the players’ cards are dealt face up so everyone can see them.
+Then, the dealer will deal two cards to each player.

-If the dealer hands you an Ace and any other picture card, which is worth 10, you’ve got Blackjack!
-In this situation, only the dealer getting Blackjack can stop you from winning the hand.
-If the dealer also gets Blackjack, you won’t lose, but your total bet will be returned.
+If the dealer hands you an Ace and any other picture card (worth 10), you’ve got Blackjack, and only the dealer then getting Blackjack can then stop you from winning the hand.
+In this scenario you won’t lose, but your total bet will be returned.

 How do bets work in Blackjack?

-You’ll be pleased to know that betting in Blackjack is fairly straightforward.
-Before hands are dealt, each player must place a bet using chips on the table in front of them.
-You can also choose to double down, which is a duplicate of your first bet, if you like your odds after you’ve been dealt your hand.
+Betting in Blackjack is fairly straightforward.
+Before the dealer hands out cards to players for the current hand, each player must place a bet using chips on the table in front of them.
+You can also choose to double down, with a duplicate of your first bet, if you like your odds after you’ve been dealt your hand.